hashim222/p5-coding-library/README.md

   - #### **About Page**

-    - By clicking on the `about us` link from the sidebar, the user is directed to the About page, which provides information about the app and what to expect from it.
+    - By clicking on the `about us` link from the sidebar, users will be directed to the About page, which provides information about the app and what to expect from it.

       ![about page](./src/assets/readme-images/desktop-about-page.png)